komodoooo/pozza-esolang/README.md

 Pozza is a new esoteric, stupid and drip programming language created for joke.
 The file extension I chose is .pz

+## Setup
+Compile with _`gcc pozza.c -o pozza`_.

+Execute files with ./pozza <filename>

 You can find some exercises [here.](https://github.com/komodoooo/pozza-esolang/tree/main/examples)

 # Documentation
 ### Comments

-Pozza ignore any non-instruction, but if you want to use a _correct_ comment you can type your comment inside two '|'.
+Pozza ignore any non-instruction, but if you want to use a _correct_ (for example, ignoring instructions) comment you can type your comment inside two '|'.

 Example:
 ```